 - Texture: Coming from personal experience, eating nothing but peanut butter can get pretty old after a while.
 Keep this in mind and remember to vary the textures of the food you are carrying.

-28 of the Best Hiking Snacks to Keep You Full and Energized While Hiking
+28 of the Best Snacks to Bring Hiking

 We’ve talked about why snacks are important for hiking and what makes a good snack for hiking.
 Now we need to talk about some hiking snack options.
 This list includes a variety of foods that will provide you with sustained energy throughout your hike.
 They range in caloric density, carbs, protein, healthy fats, water content, and sugar content.